What is an assault on a federal officer?

 - Slapping an FBI Agent who is interrogating a suspect.

-Assaulting a federal officer is a serious crime.
-And it carries stiff jail terms.
+Furthermore, assaulting a federal officer is a serious crime because it carries stiff jail terms.
 However, the details in these types of crimes matter.
 A person in this situation should consider the following facts:

 - Did her or she make any physical contact with the officer?